Anti-Apartheid Movement: Making sanctions an election issue

 The Anti-Apartheid Movement tried to make sanctions an election issue for the 1964 general election.
 Candidates were asked to state their position on economic sanctions and other punitive measures against the South African government.
 Most candidates who responded answered in the affirmative.
-After the Labour Party's victory at the 1964 general election after thirteen years in opposition; commitment to the anti-apartheid cause dissipated.
+Following the Labour Party's victory at the 1964 general election, after 13 years in opposition, commitment to the anti-apartheid cause dissipated.
 In short order, UK Prime Minister Harold Wilson told the press that his Labour Party was "not in favour of trade sanctions partly because, even if fully effective, they would harm the people we are most concerned about; the Africans and those White South Africans who are having to maintain some standard of decency there."
 Even so, Lisson writes that the "AAM still hoped that the new Labour Government would be more sensitive to the demands of public opinion than the previous Government."
 But by the end of 1964, it was clear that the election of the Labour Party had made little difference in the government's overall unwillingness to impose sanctions.